aryan0821/sync.io/README.md

 - `"/linear search for bug"` - Search only Linear
 - `"search for bug"` - Search both GitHub and Linear

+### Email Queries

+#### Receiving Emails
+- `"check emails"` - Manually check for unread emails
+- The bot automatically checks for emails on a schedule (default: every 5 minutes)
+- Relevant emails are automatically forwarded to the configured Slack channel
+- Uses AI to analyze email relevance and only forwards important emails

+#### Sending Emails
+- `"send email to user@example.com subject: Your Subject body: Your message"` - Send an email
+- Format: `send email to <email> subject: <subject> body: <message>`
+- Example: `"send email to john@example.com subject: Meeting Tomorrow body: Let's meet at 2pm"`

 ## 🏗️ Architecture

 ### Project Structure